Hit Me (film): Plot

-Sonny lives with his intellectually disabled older brother Leroy and works as a bellhop in a hotel, struggling to pay back a loan to Jack Cougar, the head of hotel security.
-Sonny is attracted to Monique, a hotel guest who says she is from Paris and slits her wrists in front of him as a cry for help.
-He is warned not to have sex with the guests because the hotel manager Mr. Stillwell wishes to run a respectable business and regain the third star that the hotel has lost, yet Monique continually tempts him aggressively.
-After he relents and has sex with her, she suddenly stands up and begins screaming.
-Sonny punches her out in a panic and flees the room.
+In a hotel, bellhop Sonny struggles to pay back a loan to head of security Jack Cougar.
+Hotel guest Monique tempts Sonny, who eventually has sex with her.
+She then stands up and begins screaming.
+Sonny punches her out in a panic and flees.

-Del, a former bellhop now working for local gangster Lenny Ish and staying in the room next to Monique, tells Sonny that he will take care of the situation.
-Sonny sees Del and Cougar forcibly removing Monique from the hotel and tells Del that he does not want her to be killed by Cougar.
+Del, a former bellhop now working for gangster Lenny Ish and staying in the room next to Monique, tells Sonny that he will take care of the situation.
+Sonny sees Del and Cougar forcibly removing Monique from the hotel and tells Del that he does not want her to be killed.
 Del says that she could be paid to keep quiet for $5,000 and invites Sonny to take part in a heist of Lenny Ish's high-stakes poker game at the hotel, promising to give Lenny 10% of the total haul of $700,000.
-Monique visits Sonny one night and confesses that she is actually from Montreal, was hired by Del to be a hostess at the poker game, and was then hired to seduce Sonny and scream that it was rape in order to force him into participating in the heist.
+Monique visits Sonny one night and confesses that she was hired by Del to be a hostess at the game, and was then paid to seduce Sonny and scream that it was rape to force him into joining the heist.